 Charu lives a lonely and idle life in 1870s India.
 Although her husband Bhupati devotes more time to his newspaper than to their marriage, he sees her loneliness and asks his brother-in-law,Umapada to keep her company.
-At the same time Bhupati's own brother, Amal, a would-be writer comes home finishing his college education.
+At the same time Bhupati's own cousin, Amal, a would-be writer comes home finishing his college education.
 However, after several months, Charu and Amal's feelings for each other move beyond literary friendship.
-Written by

 Erik Gregersen <email@example.com>

 In discussions, Bhopal refers to Lytton.
 Edward Bulwer-Lytton, 1st Earl of Lytton (1831 - 1891) was an English statesman and poet.
 He was the Viceroy of India between 1876 and 1880.
 See more

 When Bhupati shows Amal his weekly newspaper 'The Sentinel', he reads the details as " 24th issue of the sentinel dated April the 9th, 1879' but when Amal sees it, the date is printed on the newspaper as 7 April, 1879.
 See more

 Music by Thomas Augustine Arne

 Played on the Piano by Amol (Kumar Basu) See more